afterlogic/aurora-module-google/README.md

-# aurora-module-webclient-google-auth
+# aurora-module-google
-This module adds ability to login using Google account
+Adds ability to work with Google